Co-founder and co-convenor: Florence Bonacina-Pugh

 I am Treasurer and responsible for the budget and the financial health of the SIG.
 I am also Secretary of the Irish Association for Applied Linguistics (IRAAL).
 My research interests focus on language policy, language in education and politics of language.

-Research Fellow in Social Rights, School of Law, University of Stirling
+Research Fellow, School of Law, University of Glasgow

 I am your point of contact for questions regarding your membership.
-My research maintains a central focus on social justice, how policy discourses are transformed through social action and their role in shaping contemporary programs, practices and law.
+My research maintains a central focus on social justice, how policy discourses are transformed through social action and their role in shaping contemporary programmes and practices.

 Communications secretary: Abhi Sharma